openid4vc-high-assurance-interoperabilit July 2025

 A Credential Format Profile for Credentials complying with IETF SD-JWT VCs [I-D.ietf-oauth-sd-jwt-vc] is defined in Annex A.3 of [OIDF.OID4VCI] and Annex A.4 of [OIDF.OID4VP].

-Issuers, holders and verifiers MUST support P-256 (secp256r1) as a key type with ES256 JWT algorithm for signing and signature validation whenever this profiles requires to do so:
+Issuers, Holders, and Verifiers MUST support P-256 (secp256r1) as a key type with the ES256 JWT algorithm [RFC7518] for the creation and the verification of the above signatures.

-SHA256 MUST be supported by all the entities as the hash algorithm to generate and validate the digests in the SD-JWT VC.
+The hash algorithm SHA-256 MUST be supported by all the entities to generate and validate the digests in the IETF SD-JWT VC and ISO mdoc.

 10. Implementations Considerations